Arthur MacArthur III

-Arthur Hardy MacArthur, III (June 1, 1876 – December 2, 1923) was a United States Navy officer, whose active-duty career extended from the Spanish–American War through World War I. He was the oldest brother of General Douglas H. MacArthur (1880–1964).
+Arthur MacArthur, III (June 1, 1876 – December 2, 1923) was a United States Navy officer, whose active-duty career extended from the Spanish–American War through World War I. He was the oldest brother of General Douglas H. MacArthur (1880–1964).

 Early life

-A son of United States Army General Arthur B. MacArthur, Jr. (1845–1912), he chose a career in the Navy instead of following his father, graduating from the United States Naval Academy in 1896.
+A son of United States Army General Arthur MacArthur, Jr. (1845–1912), he chose a career in the Navy instead of following his father, graduating from the United States Naval Academy in 1896.

 Naval career

 During the Spanish–American War, Ensign MacArthur served aboard the steam yacht in the Battle of Santiago.
 He later participated in naval operations during the Philippine–American War and the Boxer Rebellion.

 On August 21, 1902, in Newport, Rhode Island, he married Mary Hendry McCalla (1877–1959), the daughter of Rear Admiral Bowman H. McCalla.
 His brother Douglas, a cadet at the United States Military Academy at the time, was his best man.
 Arthur and Mary MacArthur had five children, Arthur (1904–1912), Bowman McCalla, Douglas (named in honor of his brother), Mary Elizabeth, and Malcolm (who died while attending the Naval Academy in 1933).